Brunnerne/ReactorBot/README.md

 +react <#channel> <messageID> <emoji>...
 ```

-!!! note

-    Reactor can only react with emojis from the server or emojis already used on the message
+> **Note:** Reactor can only react with emojis from the server or emojis already used on the message

 Remove any added reactions from a message again with